spapas/etsd/README.md

 by security experts as extremely secure.
 However it is heavily criticized because it is difficult to use properly leading to security breaches due to usage errors.
+Also, in order to properly use it and avoid mistakes the PGP user must understand some things about how the public key cryptography is working.
+This is not an easy task for the non technical user.

-This web application wants to build on PGP's security but also offers a simple enough work flow to minimize errors and security breaches even for less security aware users.
+This web application wants to build on PGP's security but also offer a simple enough work flow to minimize errors and security breaches even for less security aware users.